arielkotch/BEDES-Manager/README.md

 ## Authors

-*

-See also the list of [contributors](https://github.com/Maalka/BEDES-Manager/contributors) who participated in this project.
+See the list of [contributors](https://github.com/Maalka/BEDES-Manager/contributors) who participated in this project.

 ## License